ComposioHQ/sdk-interview-question/README.md

 };
 ```

-use `test/sdk.tsx` to design the api
+Use `test/sdk.tsx` to design the API.

+### Implementation Details

+The seeded code is in `src/` from `zustand`.
+Feel free to throw it out if you'd prefer, but use it as a start on how to build this type of tool - you can choose another API if you find that better.

+### Submission

-to submit, reply to the email you got with the zipped folder after an hr (max 75 mins) after you start
+Reply to the email you got with the zipped folder after an hr (max 75 mins) after you start.

-### references
+### References

-1. [zustand](https://github.com/pmndrs/zustand), also have an `example_zustand.tsx` file inside docs you can look at
+1. [zustand](https://github.com/pmndrs/zustand) - Also have an `example_zustand.tsx` file inside docs you can look at
    ```ts
    // Basic Zustand example
    import { create } from 'zustand'